I have spent most of my life being a cynic.

 So what good does it do me to invest that time looking for the holes?

-That time could be used for any other number of things, like working on my business, spending time with my family, or any of the numerous other things that could benefit the world around me.
+Time I could use for any other number of things.
+Like working on my business, spending time with my family, or any of the numerous other things that could benefit the world around me.

-Not being ear deep in the news all day, every day, I am less emotionally invested than I was before.
+Not keeping an eye on the news all day, every day, helps me to be less emotionally involved than before.
 It makes it easier to calm down and look for relevant and necessary information.
-I can stay out of the black holes and only focus on what I need to know from the sources I’ve found to be as trustworthy as possible.
+Stay out of the black holes and only focus on what I need to know.
+Sources I’ve found to be as trustworthy as possible.

 That’s the thing about it.
 I’m not advocating for ignorance.
 Staying informed is important.
 These causes and issues are certainly worth coverage and awareness and action.